stripe-certification/billing_node_react_ilt/README.md

 You'll need to set up the environment variables on both sides of the project.

-0. Make sure you're logged into the account we created for you (`sessions-dev`).
+0. Make sure you're logged into the account we created for you (`sessions-dev`) and are using Test Mode.
 1. Go to the Dashboard's [API key page](https://dashboard.stripe.com/test/apikeys) so that you'll have the publishable and secret keys on hand.
 2. Run `stripe login` to get your CLI synced with your account.
 Once that's complete, run `stripe listen --print-secret` to get your webhook secret.
 3. From your terminal in `code/server`, run `cp ./.env.example .env` to set up your `.env` file.
 Plug in the values for the Stripe secret, publishable, and webhook keys.